The Trapped Librarian

 Christmas Research

-In my school, December brings unexpected schedule changes due to holiday program rehearsals, assemblies and parties.
-It can be difficult to make sure meaningful learning is occurring in you library this month!
+December in the elementary library brings unexpected schedule changes due to holiday program rehearsals, assemblies and parties.
+It can be difficult to make sure meaningful learning is occurring in you library in December!
 I used to feel like Ebenezer Scrooge with my “Ba-Humbug” attitude from the frustrations of missed classes and missing students.
 In order to stay flexible and keep in the holiday spirit, I’ve developed some mini holiday research projects that can build on prior learning each year.

 Simple and Fun Holiday Research